Did you know there is a national day set aside for ghost hunting?

 Proprietary House is rumored to be the site of a gory murder on the staircase.
 Legend also has it that the wine cellar was used as a dungeon during the Revolutionary War.

 The house is now a museum.
-Tours are offered every Wednesday and Sunday from 1 pm to 4 pm.
-Admission is $10 for adults and $5 per child.
+Tours are offered every Sunday at 1 pm, 2 pm, and 3 pm as well as on Wednesdays by appointment.
+Admission is $5 for adults and $2 per student.
+Children 12 years old and under are free.

 The Devil’s Tree in Martinsville, NJ